aspencer116/contrast-description/README.md

 ## About

 Hello, I'm Andrew, a product designer at [thoughtbot](https://thoughtbot.com/).
 I've made it a habit of always recording WCAG color contrast for the colors defined in each project.
-This helps myself and others remember which colors are accessible with different text colors.
-This also points out colors that might not be accessible with any text or only with text of a certain size (AA Large).
+Hopefully this plugin can help you do the same by automating the process!

 I'm building this plugin in the open, feel free to follow along!